EdZeno/CV/README.md

 Represented the State in court in cases related to collecting material compensations, alimony payments, fines and executing eviction orders.

+### Education
+**Makers Academy** (July 2019 - November 2019)
+- OOP, TDD, MVC, DDD
+- Agile/XP
+- Ruby, Rails, JavaScript, React, HTML, CSS, Python, Flask, Java, Maven.
+- RSpec, Jasmine, Capybara, Cypress, Jest/Enzyme, Pytest, Junit.

+**University of Leicester** (November 2014 – July 2017)
+MSc in Finance with Merit

+**Uzhhorod National University** (Ukraine, September 2001 - July 2006)
+MSc in Law with Merit

 ### Hobbies
-I like to read but in order to keep things balanced I also like to exercise.
+I like to read but in order to keep things balanced I also like to workout.
 I enjoy my weekly muay thai trainings, and a bit of extreme sporting activity every now and then.
 I am a big admirer, but a poor practitioner of stoic philosophy.
-I code in the following languages: Ruby, JS, React.
-I am using the following testing frameworks: RSpec, Jasmine, Jest, Cypress.
 I speak the following languages: Hungarian, Ukrainian, English, Russian.